-With captain of the women’s national team Meg Lanning unavailable due to medical reasons, Alyssa Healy, 33, has stepped up to lead the team.
+Alyssa became captain of the women’s national team after Meg Lanning stood down due to medical reasons.
+At 33, Alyssa stepped up to lead the team.

 The wicket-keeper was handed the position on the eve of the 2023 Ashes, and under her captaincy, Australia retained the urn.
-She is now guiding the team through a three-match T20 international series, and a three-match ODI (One Day International) series against the West Indies.
+She went on to guide the team through a three-match T20 international series and a three-match ODI (One Day International) series against the West Indies.

 How long has Alyssa Healy been playing cricket for Australia?

 At just 19 years old, Alyssa made her international debut for Australia during the 2010 Rose Bowl series against New Zealand.
 Since then, her career has flourished.
-She became vice captain in 2022, and is now acting captain, with Tahlia McGrath as second in charge.
+She became vice captain in 2022 and then captain in 2023, with Tahlia McGrath as second in charge.

 Is Alyssa Healy married to Mitchell Starc?